javierarce/javier.computer/pages/instagram.md

 When I attempted to log back in, my password was rejected.
-Using the password recovery option, I discovered something alarming: the email associated with my account had been changed to an address I didn’t recognize: r\*\*\*\*\*\*\*e@gmail.com
+Using the password recovery option, I discovered something alarming: the email associated with my account had been changed to an address I didn't recognize: r\*\*\*\*\*\*\*e@gmail.com

 At this point, my [@javier](https://instagram.com/javier) account still